Skip to content

 How YouTube determines the algorithm

 More than 500 hours of content are uploaded to YouTube every single minute.
-The search system would be absolute chaos without the YouTube algorithm trying to help you find the most relevant content.
+Imagine a world without the YouTube algorithm trying to help you find the most relevant content.
+One word comes to mind: chaos.

-That’s right: the goal isn’t to bring you the most popular or the most recent video on your search term.
-It’s to bring you the video that you specifically will find the most useful.
+That’s why it’s important to understand that the goal of YouTube’s algorithm isn’t to bring you the most popular or the most recent video on your search term.
+The goal is to bring you the video that you specifically will find the most useful.

 YouTube’s search algorithm prioritizes the following elements: